proplot-dev/proplot/docs/quickstart6.rst

 =====================

-New features have been added to various matplotlib plotting commands thanks to a set of wrapper functions (see the `~proplot.axes` documentation).
+New features have been added to various matplotlib plotting commands thanks to a set of wrapper functions.
 These features are a strict *superset* of the existing matplotlib API – if you want, you can use plotting commands exactly as you always have.
-This section documents the variety of wrapper functions.
+This section documents these wrapper functions.
+For details, see the `~proplot.axes` documentation.

 You should also see the :ref:`On-the-fly colormaps` and :ref:`On-the-fly color cycles` sections, which explain how `~proplot.wrappers.cmap_wrapper` and `~proplot.wrappers.cycle_wrapper` can be used to apply new colormaps